andrewchaa/til/azure-functions/azure-function-getting-started-on-mac.md

+# Getting started with Azure Functions on Mac

-# Writing Azure function app with Rider
+## Writing Azure function app with Rider

 By default, [Rider](https://www.jetbrains.com/rider/) doesn't have the template for Azure function.